Bayesian data-driven discovery of partial differential equations with variable coefficients: Numerical Results

 \subsection{Comparison of Model Selection Criteria}

-A fundamental task in a thresholding method is to determine the values of the thresholds.
-In the last subsection, we arbitrarily set some fixed thresholds and got quite good results, but in the real world, this kind of practice may fail easily.
-A feasible way of choosing the right threshold values is to simply test a series of different thresholds.
-From a collection of models generated with different settings, the best fitting one is chosen.
-We have already introduced three different types of criteria.
-In this subsection, we inspect the three different criteria of model selection: AIC-like loss (\ref{aic}), total error bar (\ref{te}), and mean square error of coefficients.
-Note that the mean square error of coefficients cannot be applied if the true values of coefficients are unknown.
+It is critical to perform model selection from the path of regularization.
+For real-world applications, randomly deciding the threshold will lead to incorrect model inference.
+A feasible way of choosing the right threshold values is to perform a regularization path study, which tests the model's performance with increasing sparsity constraints.
+From a collection of models generated from these increasingly strong settings, one could pick the optimal model based on different evaluation metrics.
+In this subsection, we investigate the three different criteria of model selection: the mean squared error of coefficients, the AIC-like loss (\ref{aic}), and the Bayesian total error bar (\ref{te}).
+Note here that the mean squared error of coefficients cannot work in practice since the true coefficient is unknown.
+We include this metric here as a hypothetical criterion for model selection.

-Take the identification of advection-diffusion equation (\ref{ad-1}, \ref{ad-2}) for example.
-If we want to pick a best threshold of group error bar $t_{GE}$ (\ref{geb}), given $t_{RMS}=0.01$, we generate a series of models with different $t_{GE}$ in range $[0.02,0.22]$.
-Values of the three criteria are calculated respectively for all candidate models.
+We demonstrate the model selection criteria using the example of the advection-diffusion equation (\ref{ad-1}, \ref{ad-2}).
+We calculate the three criteria respectively for all candidate models via the regularization path.
 The values are illustrated in Figure \ref{nr2.1}.

-It can be inferred that different models will be selected using different criteria.
-The line of total error bar seems to have an increasing trend.
-This is natural because the threshold of the group error bar limits nothing other than the widths of error bars.
-In this case, the loss is a better criterion to avoid redundancy.
-When we want to select the threshold of root mean square, both loss, and total error bar is feasible.

-In practice, if we emphasize the goodness of fit, AIC-like loss should be used.
-To identify the model with the highest confidence, it is better to use the total error bar criterion instead.
+Based on our simulation of the advection-diffusion equation, when the threshold is between 0.02 and 0.05, the tBGLSS algorithm could obtain the correct model.

+\paragraph{Mean squared error} In Figure \ref{nr2.1} (left), we observe that the squared error of the estimated coefficient starts from the smallest error with a full model (which includes all possible terms).
+The error then goes up as the algorithm starts to enforce sparsity and goes down as the algorithm reaches the correct model.
+Finally, the squared error stays high with an incorrect sparsity pattern (some correct terms are eliminated) after threshold=0.06.
+Even if this evaluation metric already utilizes practically impossible information (the true coefficient), this evaluation is certainly suboptimal.
+This is because when threshold=0, the least-square solution is the best unbiased linear estimator (BLUE), which leads to the best MSE.
+Therefore, this evaluation metric will always select the full model as the optimal choice, which certainly fails to provide the correct sparsity pattern for equation discovery.